-Bruno Bozzetto's legendary feature films "West&Soda", "Vip my Brother Superman" and "Allegro non Troppo", are back in High Definition.
-Italian, French, German, English language.
-Contact us for infos about the licensing rights.
+Bruno Bozzetto's cult feature films "West&Soda", "Vip my Brother Superman" and "Allegro non Troppo" are back in High Definition.
+Licensing rights worldwide are still available in the Italian, English and German languages.

-With a 60-years career behind, he is esteemed as one of the most eclectic and influential Cartoonists of yesterday and of today.
+A 60-years career behind, Bruno Bozzetto is esteemed as one of the most eclectic and influential Cartoonists of yesterday and of today.

 His minimalist style focuses on the content more than the aesthetics to talk about universal themes with an educational approach and through a scratching irony that make his films suitable for a young adult audience.